-Overgrown vegetation along the southern boundary of Lower Park between Highway 99- and Five--Mile Recreation Area poses the greatest WUI threat within Bidwell Park.
-Much of this area borders the riparian zone, and often, the worst fuel loading is on the private property adjacent making this one of the more challenging areas to the Parkmanage.
+Overgrown vegetation along the southern boundary of Lower Park between Highway 99- and Five-Mile Recreation Area poses the greatest WUI threat within Bidwell Park.
+Much of this area borders the riparian zone, and private property making this one of the more challenging areas to manage.
 A wind-driven fire along this corridor, while a low-probability event, could result in major structure losses.
 Areas of special concern are along South Park Drive in the first 1,500 feet east of Highway 99, South Park Drive between Husa Lane and Centennial Ave, and between Manzanita Ave and Five Mile Recreation Area, along Centennial Ave.
-Treatment in these areas can include removal of invasives, dead and down material, and should aggressively target aerial adder fuels including living and dead grape vines and ivy.

-The following guidelines apply to Big Chico Creek, Little Chico Creek, Lindo Channel, Cherokee Creek, and Sycamore Creek.
+Treatment in these areas can include removal of invasives, dead and down material, and should target ladder fuels including living and dead grape vines and ivy.
+The following guidelines apply to Big Chico Creek, Little Chico Creek, Lindo Channel, Comanche Creek, and Sycamore Creek.